paastech-cloud/docs/Architecture.md

 - The client API is the main component that is used by the clients to interact with the service.
 This API communicates with the Git controller for repositories management, with Pomegranate to create Docker deployments and with the database to store the data.
 - The Git controller interacts with the host file system to create repositories, and with the local container registry to push images.
-- Pomegranate, our deployment manager, will interact with the local container registry to pull images and with the host file system to create deployments.
+- Pomegranate interacts with the local container registry to pull images and with Docker to handle deployments.

 Most of the interactions between the different components are done through gRPC, except for the web frontend and the CLI, which use HTTP requests.
 Using gRPC allows for a more efficient communication between the components, as well as a more secure one, as the communication is done through a private network.
 While the HTTP requests allows us easier access to the API.